 Instructor: Jim Pryor.
 This course meets MW 11:15 a.m. – 12:05 p.m. in CP 211, with a recitation on Fridays.

 An introduction to philosophy focusing on a few central problems.

-(4) Questions about the nature and disvalue of death: What does it mean to die?
+(5) Questions about the nature and disvalue of death: What does it mean to die?
 Do you have an immortal soul which could survive the death of your body?
-How can death be bad for people who aren’t alive anymore to be harmed?
+Why is death bad?
+How can it be bad for people who aren’t alive anymore to be harmed?

 Gen Ed: PH.